Texas vs. Colgate: Odds, spread, over/under - NCAA Tournament First Round

 Texas vs. Colgate Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at several sportsbooks.
+Check out the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite